 James oversees the maintenance and development of all of OAEC’s buildings and infrastructure.
 He also manages the theater.

 He worked on farms for much of his twenties, then fell in with a construction contractor, Kirk Hopkin, in 1999.
 After a couple of years learning which part is the business end of a hammer, the Facilities Manager position came up at OAEC.
 He’s been at it ever since.
 He thinks he’s starting to get a handle on it.
 Theatrically, He didn’t get back into theater until after he had arrived at OAEC.
 He studied clown at the Dell ‘Arte School of Physical Theater and that set him on his path.
 Besides his staging of the annual Chautauqua Revue, he acts and directs with local theater companies.
 He is also part of a clown ensemble, Clowns On A Stick, that has worked together since 2003.
 Besides performing short bits as part of variety shows, they have performed several full length shows including To Bury A Cat, Tasty Bites, and A Rhapsody of Fools.

 Theater, tap dancing, gardening, and, of course, my wife Jules and our cat, Daisy Mae Peacock.

 I love my work.
 The OAEC is getting some good work done in the world, my projects are interesting, and I get to teach folks some skills.

-A few years back, high in the Sierras, I sat on a hollowed-out peak with the wind howling through the opening.
+A few years back, high upon on a Sierran peak, I sat in a rock portal, as the wind howled through.
 The land for a hundred miles composed itself before me.